An introduction to Stockhausen

 Given the fact that special theaters for certain musicals are built these days, it certainly would be a nice idea to have Stockhausen theaters built instead.
 For sure they would feature better music than the schnulzi-pulzi one played in those musical theaters!

-For a great biographical essay (followed by an interesting interview), go to:
+For a great biographical essay (followed by an interesting interview), visit the Malcolm Ball link.

 With thanks to Joseph Henry for valuable input.